 The Proposed Action includes the Phase 3 development within the northwestern portion of the 158-acre Tahoma National Cemetery property, generally consistent with the 1995 Master Plan for the cemetery.
 In 2021, VA contracted Anderson Engineering (Anderson) to conduct the design for the Phase 3 cemetery expansion.
 The initial design effort included the creation of a refined master plan for the 43-acre, northwestern portion of the cemetery property.
 The refined master plan includes two development phases, Phase 3, which is generally consistent with the 1995 Master Plan, and a future Phase 4, which would more fully utilize the remaining cemetery property once the Phase 3 expansion area reaches its burial capacity.
-Figure 2-1 illustrates the refined master plan, with the proposed Phase 3 development depicted in red and the future Phase 4 development depicted in orange.
 This Proposed Action only includes the Phase 3 development.
 The future Phase 4 development would be evaluated in a future NEPA analysis.

 In January 2022, Anderson completed the initial schematic design for the Phase 3 expansion.
-The Phase 3 development would include a new loop drive accessed from the existing cemetery roads, with ten new interment areas totaling approximately 15 acres, interspersed with wooded and wetland areas along the drive.
+As the design process has progressed, and in response to comments received from the Washington State Department of Ecology's (WSDE's) review of the Draft EA, the schematic design was revised in July 2022.
+The Phase 3 development would include a new loop drive accessed from the existing cemetery roads, with eleven new interment areas totaling approximately 15 acres, interspersed with wooded and wetland areas along the drive.
 The cemetery expansion will be designed in concert with the existing topography, with the existing wetland areas avoided.
-Interment areas would include pre-placed crypt fields, traditional in-ground burial areas, a green burial area, columbarium structures, and areas for in-ground cremains.
-Approximately 33,000 additional interment spaces would be created by the Phase 3 expansion.
+A minimum 100-foot-wide buffer of undisturbed land would be maintained along the intermittent tributary of Jenkins Creek, as recommended by WSDE.
+Interment areas would include preplaced crypt fields, traditional in-ground burial areas, a green burial area, columbarium structures, and areas for in-ground cremains.
+Approximately 30,500 additional interment spaces would be created by the Phase 3 expansion.
+Figure 2-1 depicts the revised schematic design for the Phase 3 expansion.